tiffanivick/tiffanivick/README.md

 #### Hi there, I’m **Tiffani [website](https://www.tiffanivick.com)** 👋

 - 👀 I’m interested in Business Intelligence related fields (i.e., Data Analyst, Business Analyst).
-- 🌱 I’m currently learning to build pipelines from MongoDB, and data exploratory analysis and data modeling using `Python`.
+- 🌱 I’m currently learning to use the Flask framework to build websites.
 - 💞️ I’m looking to collaborate with other data enthusiasts.